 All prospective workshop participants, including current UMass Amherst students interested in the free workshops must preregister in the Educator Licensure Office in the College of Education (Furcolo W144; 413-545-2701).
 Payment by check or money order is due at registration.
 Office hours are Monday through Friday, 9:00am to 4:00pm.

-- A $6.00 Continuing Education registration fee will be charged to all workshop registrants.
+- A $25.00 Continuing Education registration fee will be charged for MTEL Prep Overview Workshops

 Please note that the above fee does not apply to current UMass Amherst students interested in the free workshops.

 For further information on these workshops, for guidance in choosing which workshop is best for you and/or additional resources, please contact the MTEL Workshop Coordinator at: firstname.lastname@example.org

 For directions to the College of Education (Furcolo Hall) at the University of Massachusetts Amherst, please visit the following website:

 Please visit the MTEL website to register for the test: www.mtel.nesinc.com